-To provide Best in Class patient experiences, superior clinical outcomes and excellence in research and education
+To provide best in class patient experiences, superior clinical outcomes and excellence in research and education.

-Since 1921, the Cleveland Clinic has provided unsurpassed patient care, enhanced by research and education.
+Since 1921, Cleveland Clinic has provided unsurpassed patient care, enhanced by research and education.
 Cleveland Clinic Florida is fully committed to the ambitious goals of our organization.
 As a student of medicine at a top medical school, you have many exciting training opportunities to explore.
 We encourage you to contact us and learn more about our outstanding program if you are considering a career in general surgery.

 We want to take this opportunity to express our sincere wishes for your future success, and are confident that our program will provide an ideal environment to help foster and mentor you.
 With the broad, passionate interests of our faculty and wide-ranging basic science, educational and clinical research opportunities, our program is uniquely suited to prepare physicians for careers as cutting edge clinicians, clinical investigators, and excellent surgeons.
 Please do not hesitate to contact us if you are interested in learning more and please include us in your future considerations.